 What if we could attempt anything we could imagine without the possibility of failure?
 What if we could amaze and astound ourselves with newfound capabilities that were always there within us, but had only become available because the Lord’s sacrifice of love had finally released them from the limitations imposed on us by our Earthly existence.

 I like the mountains.
 My wife prefers the beach.
 What if our eternity suited both of us so that we could experience our favorite places together at the same time?
 Think about that.
 I would be in the mountains and she would be on the beach.
 But we would also be together.
 I would see everything in my favorite shapes and colors and she would see everything in hers, but we’d both be looking at the same things.

 “But wait a minute,” some say.
 “We’ll all be different there from the way we are here.”
 Maybe so, but we’ll also be the same unique person we’ve always been.
 We don’t get some huge lobotomy to dumb us down and keep us passively content like they did in “One Flew Over The Cuckoo’s Nest.”

-Certainly we’ll spend lots of time worshiping God, just as we do here, giving thanks for all He’s given us.
-But the earthly bonds that restrain us will be released, our brains energized, our senses sharpened, and our unique capabilities revealed, not only for worship, but for all our experiences.
+Certainly, we’ll spend lots of time worshiping God, just as we do here, giving thanks for all He’s given us.
+But the earthly bonds that restrain us will be released, our brains energized, our senses sharpened, and our unique capabilities revealed, not only for worship but for all our experiences.
 We’ll finally become all that we were created to be, God’s work of art: the highest example of His creative ability.
-Got any idea what that means?
-Got any idea how thankful you’ll be?
+Do you have any idea what that means?
+Or any idea how thankful you’ll be?